RezMaal/Multi-Drone-Assembly-Rennovation-Planning-of-Facade-Modules-in-Building-Construction/README.md

 As part of this Repository, three folders are provided:

-1- Input, which is a the segmented point cloud into major planar surfaces, representing the exterior walls of the building.
+1- Input, which is a point cloud of major planar surfaces of the exterior walls of the building, decomposed into 19 files of less than 25MB for upload in GitHub.

 2- Dependent Functions, which includes the new functions called in the main script.